ibm-cloud-docs/watson-assistant/web-chat-develop-size-position.md

 By default, the web chat interface on your website is rendered in a host `div` element that is styled to appear in a fixed location on the page.
 If you want to change the size or position of the web chat, you can specify a custom element as the host location for the web chat.
 This host element is used as the location for both the main web chat interface and for the web chat launcher (unless you are using a custom launcher).

 When you use a custom element, you also take control of showing and hiding the web chat when it is opened or closed (such as when the customer clicks the launcher icon or the minimize button).
 This gives you the opportunity to apply additional effects, such as opening and closing animations.
-You can control showing and hiding the main window by using the `WACWidget` class.
+You can control showing and hiding the main window by using the [addClassName() and removeClassName()](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#elements-get-main-window){: external} functions.

 To use a custom element, follow these steps: